Skip Navigation

 Judith Weis, a biology professor at Rutgers, the state university of New Jersey, United States, says that disease spreads faster at warmer temperatures and that the excessive use of antibiotics in aquaculture causes antibiotic resistance, which may explain the pattern the study found.

-"You can't do anything about the temperature but you can reduce the use of antibiotics,
+"You can't do anything about the temperature but you can reduce the use of antibiotics," she says.

 Martin Krkosek, assistant ecology and evolutionary biology professor at the University of Toronto, Canada, says: "For the first time, we have a global perspective on the dynamics of infectious diseases in aquaculture".